gboeing/ppd430/syllabus/readme.md

   - Review the readings from module 1 again
   - Downey, Think Python, ch.
 1-3.
 [Direct link](https://greenteapress.com/wp/think-python-2e/)

-Group exercise 1 due the day before class.

 ## Sep 17 - Coding Bootcamp II

+Individual reflection 2 due the day before class.

 We introduce the basics of Python control: using loops, conditionals, and functions to control the logic and flow of your code's execution.